mdutro002/reimagined-eureka/README.md

 **Saturday**
 Heading into today still hoping to get all CRUD and Auth basics done.
 Honestly, should probably just aim for CRUD, but we'll see how it goes.

 I was spending so much time wondering how to do complex objects for the characters, I completely missed the fact that I'm going to have to account for the fact that each campaign is 'owned' by a user, and needs to have that reflected in the data.
 At least it's just one "many-to-one" relationship I need to account for at first.
 I wish I had made better use of the past two days, but there's no time like the present, I guess.

+Now that I've got items populating into the users category, I've got an idea of how to make sure I retain that many-to-one relationships between a user and their campaigns.
+But, I'm thinking now that instead of building the CRUDS and THEN going and building Auth, if I should build Auth and then finish Cruds. it feels like I'll have to shift around less in the end game.
+Especially since I'll be relying on those auth-session cookies to attribute the campaigns to the right user.